thomasmarsh/mcts/NOTES.md

 Also consider whether these stats can parameterically define whether certain values should be loaded lazily, such as whether or not a node is terminal.

+## Performance Profiles

+MCTS can be used in many potential applications.
+In real time video processing it is common to expand all nodes during simulation.
+In book generation, we only generate a tree from a single, very long running iteration.
+Test cases or benchmarks should be introduced to establish that these or other use cases are not negatively impacted by future design decisions.

 ## Transpositions

 Transpositions increase memory demand but have two advantages in that they